Beware of scam asking you for money to prove you’re owner of your home

 “I thought they were trying to steal my house if I don’t pay what they wanted,” she said.

-Instead of sending the money, Shaprio paid a visit to the Jackson County Recorder of Deed’s office in Missouri and showed them the letter.
+Instead of sending the money, Shaprio paid a visit to the Jackson County Recorder of Deed’s office and showed them the letter.

 “They looked at it and said ‘Oh yeah, that’s a scam.
 Call the FBI,'” she said she was told.